unisi-tech/unisi/README.md

   ],
   multimode = False, update = update)
 ```
-Unisi counts rows id as an index in a rows array.
+UNISI counts rows id as an index in a rows array.
 If table does not contain append, delete arguments, then it will be drawn without add and remove icons.
 value = [0] means 0 row is selected in multiselect mode (in array). multimode is False so switch icon for single select mode will be not drawn and switching to single select mode is not allowed.

 | Table option parameter |	Description |